manuelpagliuca/anisotropic-micromesh/README.md

 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](mailto:pagliuca.manuel@gmail.com)

 ## About the project
-This is my final project for master's degree course in Computer Science This is the final project for the master's degree course in Computer Science, A.Y.
+Final project for the master's degree in Computer Science A.A.
 2022/2023.

 ### Abstract
-The objective of this thesis is to empirically investigate the imaginable performance for data structures suitable for effectively representing extreme-resolution 3D polygonal surfaces designed for multi-resolution rendering on GPUs.
+This thesis aims to empirically investigate the imaginable performance for data structures suitable for effectively representing extreme-resolution 3D polygonal surfaces designed for multi-resolution rendering on GPUs.

 To this end, supporting algorithms will be designed, implemented, and tested that transform "traditional" (i.e., indexed) high-resolution triangular meshes into the analyzed data structures, and then measure the approximation errors introduced through appropriate geometric measurements.